On invertible 2-dimensional framed and $r$-spin topological field theories: Introduction

-In case the tangential structure is stable there exists a surjective group homomorphism $\SKK{d}{G}\twoheadrightarrow \Omega_{d}^{G'}$ to the bordism group in the same dimension \cite{Kreck:2019skk}, which allows for a computation of the SKK group.
-If the tangential structure in question is not stable, e.g.\ framings in dimension not equal to $1$ or $3$, to our knowledge there is no general method of computing the SKK groups.
+In case the $G$-tangential structure extends to another $G'$-tangential structure in one dimension higher there exists a surjective group homomorphism $\SKK{d}{G}\twoheadrightarrow \Omega_{d}^{G'}$ to the bordism group (Proposition~\ref{prop:SKK-bord-surj}).
+In case the tangential structure is stable, by which we mean that it extends one dimension higher in a particular way (Definition~\ref{def:stability-cond}) the kernel of this map was computed by Kreck-Stolz-Teichner (Theorem~\ref{thm:SKK-ses} and Appendix~\ref{app:SKK-computation-stable}).

+If the tangential structure in question is not stable, e.g.\ framings in dimension not equal to $1$ or $3$, it should be possible to compute SKK groups by computing homotopy groups of Madsen-Tillmann spectra, but this is outside of the scope of this work.

 In the present work we consider 2-dimensional invertible TFTs with framings and $r$-spin structures.
-The latter are tangential structures corresponding to the $r$-fold cover of $SO_2$ which are not stable unless $r=1$ (which correspond to orientations) or $r=2$.
-Our main result in Theorem~\ref{thm:pi0-pi1-k-bord-r} lists the corresponding bordism groups and SKK groups explicitly and it is proven using the SKK relations and the combinatorial model of framed and $r$-spin surfaces of \cite{Novak:2015phd,Runkel:2018rs}.
+The latter are tangential structures corresponding to the $r$-fold cover of $\SO_2$ which are not stable unless $r=1$ (which correspond to orientations) or $r=2$.
+Our main result in Theorem~\ref{thm:pi0-pi1-k-bord-r} lists the corresponding bordism groups and SKK groups explicitly\footnote{ Some of these results appear in \cite{Randal:2011pic}, although our computations seem to be less technical. } and it is proven using the SKK relations and the combinatorial model of framed and $r$-spin surfaces of \cite{Novak:2015phd,Runkel:2018rs}.
+Our computation follows a different strategy from that of Theorem~\ref{thm:SKK-ses}: We compute the kernel of the Euler characteristic via the SKK relations.

-This provides a full classification of invertible 2-dimensional framed and $r$-spin TFTs with arbitrary target (Theorem~\ref{thm:inv-r-spin-tft-classification}).
-If we consider super lines as the target category this result can be interpreted as follows. \begin{theorem} \leavevmode \begin{enumerate} \item The group of isomorphism classes of invertible 2-dimensional framed TFTs with target super lines is $\Zb/2$ generated by the TFT computing the Arf invariant. \item The group of isomorphism classes of invertible 2-dimensional $r$-spin TFTs with target super lines is \begin{itemize} \item $\Cb^{\times}$ generated by the TFT computing the Euler characteristic, if $r$ is odd, \item $\Zb/2\times\Cb^{\times}$ generated by the Euler and the Arf TFT, if $r$ is even. \end{itemize} \end{enumerate}
+For a group $H$ let ${}_n H\subset H$ denote its $n$-torsion subgroup of order $n$ elements and let us introduce the shorthand $H/2=H/2H$.
+Theorem~\ref{thm:pi0-pi1-k-bord-r} provides a full classification of invertible 2-dimensional framed and $r$-spin TFTs (Theorem~\ref{thm:inv-r-spin-tft-classification}): \begin{theorem} Isomorphism classes of invertible framed and $r$-spin TFTs with values in $\Cc$ is given by

 \end{theorem}